15 Parkman Street

 U.S. News & World Report has consistently ranked Mass General among the best hospitals in the nation for treating gastrointestinal disorders.
 Our Magnet award-winning nursing staff offer excellence in care at every step of the patient experience.

-Our surgeons perform some of the highest volumes of colorectal surgery and laproscopic colorectal surgery in New England.
+Our surgeons perform some of the highest volumes of colorectal surgery and laparoscopic colorectal surgery in New England.
 All of the members of our world-renowned surgery staff belong to the American Society of Colon and Rectal Surgery and have held leadership positions in preeminent surgical organizations.

 Our colorectal surgeons have particular expertise related to the: